 There is also inadequate management of water supply systems as well as non-payment of water services.
 There is a need for urgent management and infrastructural development of the major Middle Letaba RWS.

-Mopani District is a joint user of some water sources with Vhembe district et and this necessitate liaison with that adjacent municipality for co-planning and co-funding purposes.
+Mopani District is a joint user of some water sources with Vhembe district and this necessitate liaison with that adjacent municipality for co-planning and co-funding purposes. and dejucent manierpunty for ee planning and ee fanding purposes.